FaisalEngish/Property-Management-Hub/DOWNLOAD_INSTRUCTIONS.md

 1. **Extract the Archive**
    - On Windows: Use 7-Zip or WinRAR
    - On Mac: Double-click to extract
-   - On Linux: `tar -xzf hostpilotpro.tar.gz`
+   - On Linux: `tar -xzf hostpilotpro-complete.tar.gz`

 2. **Create GitHub Repository**
    - Go to github.com